-As of the date of this filing, for the period ended June 30, 2022, the Company has not experienced any significant disruptions to its businesses as compared to the same period in the prior fiscal year.
+As of the date of this filing, for the period ended September 30, 2022, the Company has not experienced any significant disruptions to its businesses.
 Despite indications of economic recovery, the severity of the impact of the COVID-19 pandemic on the Company's business in 2022 and beyond will depend on a number of uncertain factors and trends.
 Such factors and trends include, but are not limited to: the duration and severity of the virus and its current variants; the emergence of new variant strains; the availability and widespread use of vaccines; the impact of the global business and economic environment on liquidity and the availability of capital; and governmental actions that have been taken, or may be taken in the future, to mitigate adverse economic or other impacts or to mitigate the spread of the virus and its variants.
 The Company continues to monitor for any developments or updates to COVID-19 guidelines from public health and governmental authorities, as well as the protection of the health and safety of its personnel, and is continuously working to ensure that its health and safety protocols, business continuity plans and crisis management protocols are in place to help mitigate any negative impacts of the COVID-19 pandemic on the Company's employees, business or operations.